Consideration for these funds will be given to:

 Scholarship winners are selected on the basis of their interest and activity in golf, the potential for future contributions to the game, leadership skills/community involvement, then on their academic/professional ability and financial need.

-PGA REACH Nebraska is now accepting applications for the 2022 Tasha Keiter Scholarship Applicants must complete the application before March 16th, 2022.
+PGA REACH Nebraska will be accepting applications for the 2023 Tasha Keiter Scholarship starting in November 2022.